-- First things first, you’re going to need both typeforms: the one which will collect the information and pass it on, and the one which will receive the information and make use of it.
+1. First things first, you’re going to need both typeforms: one which will collect the information and pass it on, and another which will receive the information and make use of it.
 You can create both of these typeforms using the New typeform button in your Workspace.

 2. With both typeforms created, enable Hidden Fields on the receiving typeform by clicking or dragging the Hidden Fields block that appears at the bottom of the Blocks menu in the Create panel.

 5. Once you’ve finished designing the receiving typeform, find the URL at the top of the Live preview panel and click on it to copy it to your clipboard.
 You’ll need this in a later step (on the other typeform).
-Note that this URL should contain a parameter for each of the Hidden Fields you added earlier, e.g. name=xxxxx&email=xxxxx etc.
+Note that this URL should contain a parameter for each of the Hidden Fields you added earlier, e.g. name=xxxxx&email=xxxxx.

 6. The next thing to do is to set up the first, sending typeform which will collect the information and pass it on, so go ahead and create your typeform however you like.
 Now, set up the redirect to the receiving typeform by heading for the Settings menu and flicking on the Redirect after submitting toggle.
 You can learn more about Redirect after submitting here.

 That’s it!
 Now when your respondent clicks the Submit button, they’ll be taken to the second typeform, and thanks to the magic of Hidden Fields and the URL you just constructed, the information collected from the first form will be available in the second form.